-- Actively engage in the process of musical study in order to develop as effective and independent learners and as critical and reflective thinkers with enquiring minds; - Develop their own musical interests and skills; - Evaluate their own and others' music; - Understand and analyse a range of music from different styles, past to present.
+- Actively engage in musical study and become independent learners with enquiring minds; - Develop their own musical interests and skills; - Reflect on and evaluate their own and others' compositions and performances; - Understand and analyse music from a broad range of cultural and historical contexts

-Students will study two set works across four areas of study: these cover a broad range of music ranging from Mozart and the Western Classical Tradition, to film music and the development of popular music in the Twentieth Century.
-A written examination consisting of listening questions and an extended essay will test knowledge on these areas as well as a variety of World Music traditions and fusions.
+There are four areas of study which cover a broad range of music ranging from J.S.
+Bach and the Western Classical Tradition, to film scores and the development of popular music.
+An appraising examination consisting of listening questions, including aspects of musical theory and identification of musical devices, styles and contexts, will test knowledge on these areas as well as the study of two set works.

 For performance coursework, students must record one solo and one ensemble performance before April of Year 11.
-These should be of at least a Grade 4 standard but can be in any style and on any instrument, including voice, guitar, drum kit or a traditional instrument.
+These should be of at least a Grade 3 standard but can be in any style and on any instrument, including voice, guitar, drum kit or a traditional instrument.

-Students will also need to produce two contrasting compositions fitting into two of the four Areas of Study; these should total 3-6 minutes in duration and will be notated using Sibelius and/or recorded.
+Students will also need to produce two contrasting compositions fitting into two of the four Areas of Study; these should total 3-6 minutes in duration and will be notated using Sibelius, Muse Score and/or be recorded.